cleidigh/EditEmailSubject-MX/EditMailSubject-MX/Status.update.md

 ## EditMailSubject-MX
-<small>Status as of  2020-01-11</small>
+#### General Notes about this Addon
+The Addon 'Edit email subject' was first published by 'JC Prin' back in 2011 with compatiblity for Thunderbird 3.
+It's a "Legacy, XUL extension with overlays" addon.
+Currently the activ version is 2.1.1 running up to TB60.*
+For future use with TB68 and greater it's necessary to convert it's technical base and that's the purpose of this project.
+The progress of the project can be followed with this document.
+XPI versions are generated for the development steps so to "freeze" these steps.
+The XPIs can be downloaded from the [GIT release page](https://github.com/cleidigh/EditEmailSubject-MX/releases/tag/), the first one is 2.1.1-wip.1

+### Status &nbsp; 2020-01-30 &nbsp; / &nbsp; [2.1.1-wip.2](https://github.com/cleidigh/EditEmailSubject-MX/releases/tag/2.1.1-wip.2)

+Only one little change: with the previous version (wip-1) a user changes the **prefs/options** setting on the Add-on Manager page.
+Basically this is not a problem, but would be difficult / not nice with an extensions with a larger number of preferences.
+Adding `open_in_tab": true` in `webextension/manifest.json` will open the `options.html` code in a new tab.
+Pitfall/Todo: the tab has neither a label nor a popup title.

-### Status Overview
+### Status &nbsp; 2020-01-11 &nbsp; / &nbsp; [2.1.1-wip.1](https://github.com/cleidigh/EditEmailSubject-MX/releases/tag/2.1.1-wip.1)

-To be prepared for the move from TB60 to TB68 and greater, this change includes 'webextension' for **locales,prefs,option** handling.
+To be prepared for the move from TB60 to TB68 and greater, this first change includes 'webextension' for **locales,prefs,option** handling.
 Also the legacy prefs system is used, the `prefs` can be changed only on the Addon-Mgnr page.
 **locales** text elements are converted to 'data-l10n-id' format and stored in json format (see 'webextension' dir)

 An jsm module holds WebExtension coding and also some general supporting functions.